RIPE-NCC/ripe-database-documentation/README.md

     npm install

+**IMPORTANT** for npm version 8.x.x it is necessary to add "--legacy-peer-deps" parameter, or to upgrade npm to version 9.x.x

-This command is going to install the required dependencies for vuepress and those dependencies specified in package-lock.json file.
+This command is going to install the required dependencies for vuepress and those dependencies specified in package.json file.
 The output of this command is a new folder called node_modules that contains all the installed dependencies.

     npm run docs:dev